NerminKarapandzic/StakeLimiterService/README.md

     run npm install
     run php artisan serve

- You can test the behaviour from the dashboard, open the app in your local enviroment or try this demo: https://stake-limiter.herokuapp.com/
+ You can test the behavior from the dashboard, open the app in your local enviroment or try this demo: https://stake-limiter.herokuapp.com/

 # API documentation